opentoonz/opentoonz_docs/source/using_the_version_control.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''
 On Windows the setup of a version control client requires the download and installation of the **Subversion client 1.5** or later.

-The starting page for downloading Subversion is ``http://subversion.apache.org/``  where you should look for the available binary packages and download a version control client for Windows.
+You can go to the `Subversion download page <http://subversion.apache.org/packages.html#windows>`_ for downloading it.
+There you should look for the available binary packages and download a version control client for Windows.
 We suggest the use of **CollabNet Subversion Command-Line Client**.

 .. note:: If an older Subversion release is used some version control features might not work.